wybiral/tiny-elf/README.md

 # tiny-elf

-A tiny ELF executable (currently only 86 bytes) printing "Hello world!"
+A tiny ELF executable (currently only 61 bytes) printing "Merry xmas!"

 Build with: ```make```